linode/docs/docs/web-servers/apache/apache-2-web-server-on-centos-5.md

     yum install mod_[module-name]

 Modules should be enabled and ready to use following installation, though you may have to apply additional configuration options to have access to the modules' functionality.
-Consult the [Apache module documentation](http://httpd.apache.org/docs/2.0/mod/) for more information regarding the configuration of specific modules.
+Consult the [Apache Module Documentation](http://httpd.apache.org/docs/2.0/mod/) for more information regarding the configuration of specific modules.

 Understanding .htaccess Configuration
 -------------------------------------